What's the issue?

-We know the climate is changing and that this will have implications on New Zealand's weather systems, freshwater availability and our communities' exposure to hazards.
+We know that the changing climate will have implications on New Zealand's weather systems, freshwater availability and our communities' exposure to hazards.

 In Southland, over time, we are likely to experience warmer weather all year round, summers will have more dry days and there will be extended periods of relatively higher temperatures.
 Average annual rainfall is projected to increase, mostly in winter and spring, and is likely to occur in more intense events.
 Coastal flooding will increase steadily with increasing incidents of pure tidal flooding even on fine days.